uma-pi1/desq/README.md

 You can either run DDIN locally from the IDE, or one can use `spark-submit` to a Spark/YARN cluster.
 Local running is straightforward and can be started by running `DesqRunner`.
 In the following, we describe running on a cluster.

 ### Building DDIN
-To build a reduced jar file that can be used in Spark, do:
+To build a reduced jar file that can be used in Spark, run:
 ```bash
 mvn package -DskipTests -f pom.spark.xml
 ```
-We have a modified POM file that strips all classes that are not needed for Spark from the jar file.
+To run an application on a Spark cluster, one typically creates a jar that contains [the application's dependencies](http://spark.apache.org/docs/latest/submitting-applications.html) and submits this jar to the cluster.
+The POM file `pom.spark.xml` [excludes dependencies](https://maven.apache.org/plugins/maven-shade-plugin/examples/includes-excludes.html) that are bundled in Spark and some classes that our application does not use.
 The above command creates this jar in `target/desq-0.0.1-SNAPSHOT.jar`.
+One can build a full jar by running the command without the `-f pom.spark.xml` part.

 ### Running on a cluster
-Assuming you have `target/desq-0.0.1-SNAPSHOT.jar` and have set up a valid YARN configuration on you machine, you can run the following:
+Assuming you created a jar `target/desq-0.0.1-SNAPSHOT.jar`, have set `$SPARK_HOME`, and have set up a valid YARN configuration on you machine, you can run the following:

 ```bash
 ${SPARK_HOME}/bin/spark-submit \